migrate option on VMs from FAILED host to call PROLOG_MIGRATE bofore BOOT

 First thank you for this thorough patch :) We think this is a good addition to improve FT for VMs for a wider range of storage backends.
 This is too close for the next release.
 Just moving it to include it after the release.

 Again thanks for this

 #4 Updated by Anton Todorov about 5 years ago

 The patch was made before 4.14 release but it was "too close" for 4.14, now it is "behind schedule" for 5.0.
 What's going on?

 As you already have native iSCSI support I would like to note that the same issue is valid for iSCSI block devices.

 It is true that I've found a loophole in the LCM state machine and have a workaround but it is working too slow because there are several LCM state changes and waiting for timeouts instead of just single native one.

-#6 Updated by Ruben S. Montero over 4 years ago
+#6 Updated by Ruben S. Montero almost 5 years ago

 - Status changed from Pending to Closed